bilalsoomro/speech-demo-platform/README.md

 Accessible everywhere: Built as a HTTP service in PHP.

+(Here is a related ArXiV paper of this platform used in practice)[https://arxiv.org/abs/1811.03293]

 ## An example of what it does

 1) User loads up the page and records audio (16kHz PCM as WAV).